Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Stability of the Bahn--Ehrlich inequality

-We set $ \sigma\coloneqq V(C(\Omega))$ and $B_i=S \cap \R_+ \Omega_i$, $i=1,2$.
-Then $B_i\subset S \subset M$, $i=1,2$, satisfy the assumptions of the BE-inequality in the version of Theorem~\ref{thm:Bahn_Ehrlich_gen}.
-Hence, also the inductive argument given in \eqref{eq:inductarg} holds.
-More specifically, the BE-inequality and the previously introduced inequality of Minkowski imply
+As $D_1$ and $D_2$ satisfy the assumptions of the BE-inequality in the version of Theorem~\ref{thm:Bahn_Ehrlich_gen}, the inductive argument given in \eqref{eq:inductarg} remains to hold.
+Applying Proposition \ref{prp:quantMink} to \eqref{eq:inductarg} with $r=n/(n+1)$ gives Another application of the BE-inequality on the right side leads to the desired stability result.